ledovsky/effective-git/README.md

 It's highly recommended to undestand how `reset` works.
 [The official documentation page](https://git-scm.com/docs/git-reset) may seem quite vague, so check out this [short](https://stackoverflow.com/a/3528483) and [very short](https://stackoverflow.com/a/50022436) explanation on StackOverflow.

-More explanations on `git checkout` for reseting changes can be found in [this](https://stackoverflow.com/questions/7147270/hard-reset-of-a-single-file) StackOverflow topic.
+More explanations of how to use `git checkout` for reseting changes can be found in [this](https://stackoverflow.com/questions/7147270/hard-reset-of-a-single-file) StackOverflow topic.

 ## Git effective setup